PdeRooij/DMAS/README.md

 ## Other git commands
 * git merge *branch*  # To merge branch
 * git checkout *branch*  # Switch to different branch if every change is checkout or undone

+## Pycharm
+1. If you use Pycharm, everything about git mentioned above can be done easily using the VCS menu.
+2. At least, that is my opinion. :)